-In preparing the Risk-Based Mitigation Needs Assessment, PRDOH first consulted the plan of record under FEMA authority, as the baseline for understanding the natural and human-caused risks Puerto Rico has historically faced.23 At the time of drafting this the initial CDBG-MIT Action Plan, the 2016 State Hazard Mitigation Plan (SHMP) was in the process of being updated.
-Thus, PRDOH also consulted the PRPB, and its the vendors involved in completing a full-scale update of the state and all seventy-eight (78) municipal hazard mitigation plans funded as a response to the 2017 hurricanes.
+In preparing the Risk-Based Mitigation Needs Assessment, PRDOH first consulted the plan of record under FEMA authority as the baseline for understanding the natural and humancaused risks Puerto Rico has historically faced.23 At the time of drafting the initial CDBG-MIT Action Plan, the 2016 State Hazard Mitigation Plan (SHMP) was in the process of being updated.
+Thus, PRDOH also consulted the PRPB, and the vendors involved in completing a full-scale update of the state and all seventy-eight (78) municipal hazard mitigation plans funded as a response to the 2017 hurricanes.
 However, due to the timing of the consultation and the fact that the HMP updates are on a three (3)-year schedule under the FEMA HMP grant, PRDOH was unable to align its initial analysis with the current state of PRPBs planning efforts.
-Accordingly, the risk assessment profiled in these pages is based on the latest 2016 plan and includes the consideration of efforts to updates made in the the state and municipal plans.
-2021 Puerto Rico State Natural Hazard Mitigation Plan (2021 SNHMP) approved by FEMA on July 30, 2021.24
+Accordingly, the risk assessment profiled in these pages is based on the 2016 plan and includes the consideration of updates made in the 2021 Puerto Rico State Natural Hazard Mitigation Plan (2021 SNHMP) approved by FEMA on July 30, 2021.24